 5 Retention

-5.1 Certificate information will not be kept for any longer than is necessary.
+5.1 Certificate information will be retained for a period of 3 years plus the current year, as stated in the 'Retention of Documents Policy’- Annex A- A1.1.3..
 This retention will allow for the consideration and resolution of any disputes or complaints or for the purpose of completing safeguarding audits.

 5.2 Throughout this time, the usual conditions regarding the safe storage and strictly controlled access will prevail.